+'''

 ["metadata.siteTitle.value"] = "Site Title",

+'''

-Note: This example implementation issues a reload for compound cssID values, such as "#myId.myClass".
+Note: This example implementation issues a reload for compound CSSID values, such as "#myId.myClass".
 Create unique classes for such cases to avoid the reload.

-Defining messages from a previewed page to Lightroom
+Defining messages from a previewed page to Lightroom Classic

-Lightroom provides a callback mechanism whereby JavaScript code running in the previewed page can communicate with Lightroom.
-The implementation differs slightly in Mac OS and in Windows, but the example live\update.js implements a wrapper function which hides this difference.
-This discussion assumes that you are including live\update.js in your web-engine folder.
+Lightroom Classic provides a callback mechanism whereby JavaScript code running in the previewed page can communicate with Lightroom Classic.
+The implementation differs slightly in macOS and in Windows, but the example live update. is implements a wrapper function which hides this difference.
+This discussion assumes that you are including live update.js in your web-engine folder.

-To call from JavaScript into Lightroom, invoke the callCallback() function defined in live\update.js, using this syntax:
+To call from JavaScript into Lightroom Classic, invoke the callCallback() function defined in live_update.js, using this syntax:

+'''

-callCallback( "callback\name", param1, param2, ... );
+callCallback( "callback name", param1, param2, ...);

+'''